 Zuo, who started Beijing-based property agency Homelink (Lianjia in Chinese) in 2001 and spun off Beike as an internet offshoot in 2018, passed away after building a real estate advisory business that achieved a $2.12 billion initial public offering on the New York Stock Exchange last year and gave him a net worth of $15.5 billion.

 “We are very saddened by the passing of Mr Zuo and extend our deepest sympathies to Mr Zuo’s family,” Peng Yongdong, CEO and executive director of Beike parent firm KE Holdings, said in a statement released by the company.
 “Mr Zuo was our visionary founder and leader, and a leading figure in China’s housing transactions and services industry.”

 According to Chinese media reports, Zuo was diagnosed with lung cancer in September 2013 and underwent treatment.
 Acquaintances said he didn’t smoke or drink.

 Property Agency Tycoon

-Despite his health challenges, Zuo continued to lead Homelink after the cancer diagnosis and presided over the NYSE listing of KE Holdings in August.
+Despite his health challenges, Zuo continued to lead Homelink after the cancer diagnosis and presided over the NYSE listing of KE Holdings last August.

 Helped along by his $14.8 billion stake in KE Holdings, Zuo ranked 128th in the latest Forbes list of the world’s richest people at the time of his death.